 Leichhardt Clinic Introduces Myofunctional Therapy Program For Children

-(MENAFN- ForPressRelease) Leichhardt, NSW, 2nd October 2025 : MyoGrowth Academy, an upstart myobrace clinic in Leichhardt, has launched a new program dedicated to oral myofunctional therapy in Leichhardt.
+Leichhardt, NSW – 2nd October 2025 – MyoGrowth Academy, an upstart myobrace clinic in Leichhardt, has launched a new program dedicated to oral myofunctional therapy in Leichhardt.
 This innovative initiative provides early intervention for children with tongue ties, thumb sucking habits, and mouth breathing, helping families address the root causes of orthodontic and airway problems before they become more complex.

 The new program combines advanced diagnostic technology with tailored therapy to correct harmful oral habits and improve facial development.
 By addressing issues such as mouth breathing, tongue tie, and thumb sucking early, the clinic aims to reduce the need for invasive orthodontic treatments later in life.